philbowles/H4AsyncTCP/README.md

 * ESP32 version cannot resolve `.local` addresses so you will need to specify the IP address
 * TLS very limited: only sites with very low requirements will allow connection
+* Some sites that send chunked-encoding responses also send dditonal packets - this confuses the rebuiulding mechanism.
+  A better way needs to be found and will be fixed in a future release

 ---